PAMILYAS

 Filipino Pronunciation: prroo-DEN-shoh

 Legacy: Named after Sarah Prudencio, who was part of the board that devised the Pamilya System.
-This is one of the original pamilyas of UHFSA.
+This is one of the original five pamilyas of UHFSA.

 Pamilya Santos